FEniCS/dolfinx/demo/pde/mesh-generation/python/documentation.rst

 	# Create empty Mesh
 	mesh = Mesh()

 We are now ready to make the geometries.
 We start with a polygon and define it by making a list of its vertices.
 We need a closed contour, so the first and the last element in the list is the same point.
-We represent the points with instances of :py:class:`Point <dolfin.cpp.mesh.Point>`.
-Since we want a 2D geometry we use the default value, 0, for z.
+We represent the points with instances of :py:class:`Point <dolfin.cpp.mesh.Point>`. :py:class:`Point <dolfin.cpp.mesh.Point>` takes :math:`(x,y,z)` as arguments, but since they all have default value 0, and we have a 2D-geometry, we can omit :math:`z`.
 .. code-block:: python

 	# Create list of polygonal domain vertices